 The number of attendances related to suicide is under-represented as ambulances do not attend all deaths.
 Furthermore, when they do attend there may be insufficient information to determine suicidal intent at the scene.

-Methods of suicide, suicide attempt or suicidal ideation are coded, as are methods of self-injury and categories of suicidal ideation preparation (planned, unplanned and unknown if planned) using a modified ICD-10 coding framework.
+A modified ICD-10 coding framework is used to code the methods of suicide, suicide attempt or suicidal ideation, methods of self-injury and categories of suicidal ideation preparation (planned, unplanned and unknown if planned).

 For more information see Lubman et al.2020.